Mosquito: Finding hosts

 Blood-feeding female mosquitoes find their hosts using multiple cues, including exhaled carbon dioxide, heat, and many different odorants.

 Most mosquito species are crepuscular, feeding at dawn or dusk, and resting in a cool place through the heat of the day.
 Some species, such as the Asian tiger mosquito, are known to fly and feed during daytime.
 Female mosquitoes hunt for hosts by smelling substances such as carbon dioxide (CO_{2}) and 1-octen-3-ol (mushroom alcohol, found in exhaled breath) produced from the host, and through visual recognition.
 The semiochemical that most strongly attracts Culex quinquefasciatus is nonanal.
 Another attractant is sulcatone.
 A large part of the mosquito's sense of smell, or olfactory system, is devoted to sniffing out blood sources.
 Of 72 types of odor receptors on its antennae, at least 27 are tuned to detect chemicals found in perspiration.
 In Aedes, the search for a host takes place in two phases.
 First, the mosquito flies about until it detects a host's odorants; then it flies towards them, using the concentration of odorants as its guide.
-Mosquitoes prefer to feed on people with type O blood, an abundance of skin bacteria, high body heat, and pregnant women.
+Mosquitoes prefer to feed on people with type O blood, an abundance of skin bacteria, and high body heat; they also favor pregnant women.
 Individuals' attractiveness to mosquitoes has a heritable, genetically controlled component.

 The multitude of characteristics in a host observed by the mosquito allows it to select a host to feed on.
 It activates odour and visual search behaviours that it otherwise would not use, when in presence of CO_{2}.
 In terms of a mosquito's olfactory system, chemical analysis has revealed that people who are highly attractive to mosquitoes produce significantly more carboxylic acids.
 A human's unique body odour indicates that the target is actually a human host rather than some other living warm-blooded animal (as the presence of CO_{2} shows).
 Body odour, composed of volatile organic compounds emitted from the skin of humans, is the most important cue used by mosquitoes.
+Many of these volatile odor compounds (VOCs) are produced when skin-associated bacteria metabolize components of sweat and sebum, contributing to individual variation in human odour profiles.
 Variation in skin odour is caused by body weight, hormones, genetic factors, and metabolic or genetic disorders.
 Infections such as malaria can influence an individual's body odour.
 People infected by malaria produce relatively large amounts of Plasmodium-induced aldehydes in the skin, creating large cues for mosquitoes as it increases the attractiveness of an odour blend, imitating a "healthy" human odour.
 Infected individuals produce larger amounts of aldehydes heptanal, octanal, and nonanal.
 These compounds are detected by mosquito antennae.
-Thus, people infected with malaria are more prone to mosquito biting.
+Thus, people infected with malaria are more prone to be bitten by mosquitoes.